DeviationTX/deviation-manual/source/ch_protocols.rst

 |cc2500-note| |mod-install-link|

 This protocol supports up to 16 channels.
-Fixed ID binding is supported to link the transmitter wtih specific receivers.
+Fixed ID binding is supported to link the transmitter with specific receivers.
 Supports receiver telemetry (RSSI, VOLT1) on all transmitters.
 Supports S.Port and hub telemetry sensors as well as GPS telemetry (except on memory-limited 7e and f-series) as described in the next section.

 The following protocol options are available.